AshitMilne/Planet-III/semper-idem/Regnum Dei/Sine Qua Non/Genesis System Generation.md

 ---
 author: Ashit Milne
-title: Genesis
+title: Genesis: System Generator
 layout: base.njk
 date: 2025-09-13

-tags: ["Regnum Dei"]
-series: "Sine Qua Non"
-part: 2

----

-author: Ashit Milne
-title: Deus
-date: 2025-09-13
-layout: base.njk
 draft: False
-tags:
+tag:
 - philosophy
 - anarchism
 - technology
 - intelligence
-- yoga
+- yoga element
 - sacred feminine
 series: Sine Qua Non
-part: 1
+part: 2
+---

 ![](./assets/AlgonquinSunrise.jpg)

-## Introduction ##
+## Introduction

 This piece continues our examination of intelligence and explores the frameworks humanity applies once it evolved code — the ability to transmit word or signal — toward an approaching coda, where that signal might be transmitted at practically the speed of light speed (pulse with impedance over fibre optic cable): Morse became telegram, which in turn evolved to binary, machine-readable, code transmitting intellectual property (IP) between what we call IP (internet protocol) addresses.
 All that was really required for the signaler (automated or otherwise) to possess the ability to express two states — stop and start —  easily done with a solenoid (a type of resistor) as with brake and gas pedals — a framework transferrable to software running signal over networks on hardware.

-## The Reckoning ##
+## The Reckoning
 Many of us, while preoccupied with our own progress in life—the dichotomy of being and becoming versions of ourselves that might coexist more comfortably with our conscience with each step taken—also watch carefully the broad sweep of human behavior in a global setting.
 Amidst the seeming entropy and apparent chaos, our imaginations have been captured by the evolution of information technology, and in particular the imagined promise of a beautiful reckoning: not a fearsome retribution, but rather a reconciliation of the self to the commons (the structures we establish to govern ourselves), and thence to creation.

 Perhaps the first complex civilization to linguistically capture this challenge in universally accessible terms is that of the East.
 The Japanese characters for "China" represent that country on its own terms as two characters, together constituting the term "Middle Kingdom"—an administrative artifice occupying a realm between the earth (where the self dwells) and heaven (or creation).